Ritwiz20/DietPlanner/ReadME.md

 # Top Features Our App Provides -

 - **Customizable Meal Plans**: Our diet planner product allows you to create personalized meal plans tailored to your individual dietary needs and preferences.
-- **Nutritional Guidance and Support**: Our product provides you with the guidance and support you need to reach your health and nutrition goals(PK)
+- **Nutritional Guidance and Support**: Our product provides you with the guidance and support you need to reach your health and nutrition goals.
 - **Nutritional information:** Users can access comprehensive nutritional information for a wide variety of food items, including calorie counts, protein, carbohydrates, and fat content.

 # Our Features -